Monday, December 31, 2018

 October 20, 2018

-If you were able to find your way to the valley of Indigenous Falls, which is nestled in a deep crevice of ancestral land.
-And you were lucky enough to locate the path that is hidden deep in the thick green forest.
-One could follow this path where it would lead you to a baron land.
-Not only does nothing grow here but also, not one living thing can survive on this cursed land.
-You will not find a mammal, a reptile or even an insect.
+If you could find your way to the valley of Indigenous Falls, nestled in a deep crevice of ancestral land.
+And you were lucky enough to locate the path hidden deep in the thick green forest.
+One could follow this path, and it would lead you to a baron land.
+Not only does nothing grow here, but also, not one living thing can survive on this cursed land.
+You will not find a mammal, a reptile, or an insect.

 Only one person has ever made it out to tell her tale of this land.
 She will speak to anyone who will listen about a property that goes way back to the Native people.
-Those Natives worked this land prior to powerful men, which used violence, as a way of taking what they wanted killed them.
+Those Natives worked this land before powerful men, who used violence as a way of taking what they wanted and killing them.
 They stole it from the people and tried to build on top of it.

-She explains how this 300 yard long, 500 wide, piece of baron land was a spot where the Native Americans would bring their dead, and dying.
-Long ago their ancestors before made a portal to the other side.
-They spent years working the land, sacrificing on the land, and performing rituals to transform it to a place where their loved ones would make it to the spirit world.
+She explains how this 300-yard long (274.32 meters), 500 (457.2 meters) yard-wide piece of baron land was a spot where the Native Americans would bring their dead and dying.
+Long ago, their ancestors made a portal to the other side.
+They spent years working the land, sacrificing on the land, and performing rituals to transform it into a place where their loved ones would make it to the spirit world.

 However, it was also used for greed within their own tribes.
-So during their dance rituals they made a promise that they would dance for the Gods day in and day out, non-stop, to chase away anyone who would try to exploit the Gods generous offerings.
+So, during their dance rituals, they promised to dance for God day in and day out, non-stop, to chase away anyone trying to exploit God's generous offerings.

-In return the spirit God’s rewarded them by protecting their dying and infirm with safe passage on their spirit journey.
+In return, the spirit God rewarded them by protecting their dying and infirming them with safe passage on their spiritual journey.

 However, as the myth of this place turned from whispers amongst the town folk to full-blown, full-scale expeditions were put together with quests to locate it.
 The Native American people were killed.
-And in the process the day and night rituals were stopped when they were murdered and thrown on the very fields in which they promised the Gods they would protect.
+In the process, the day and night rituals were stopped when they were murdered and thrown on the very fields in which they promised the Gods they would protect.
 The corruption of man and their evil intentions used their power to destroy everyone.
-In turn the ritual dancers became very powerful.
-They were once protectors now they were soldiers.
+In turn, the ritual dancers became very powerful.
+They were once protectors, but now they are soldiers.
 Their blood soaked the land and made the purveyors of the gate.
 What was once pure and good intention from the Gods was now rotted, and the stench killed anything that wanted to find a place on these grounds.

-A century later this place was a mere legendary place that never existed.
+A century later, this place was a mere legendary place that had never existed.
 It was folklore.
 It is now known as a haunted land.
-A place protected by ritual Native American dancers to protect the Gods good will and destroy anyone who dares attempt to use the land because of mans corrupt intentions.
+A place protected by ritual Native American dancers to protect God's goodwill and destroy anyone who dares attempt to use the land because of man's corrupt intentions.
 They say in the very still of the night.
-In this wooded place that lays bare.
-The dancers can be heard.
+The dancers can be heard over the valley in this wooded place that lies bare from all life.
 They still chant to the sounds of drums.
-Their feet are still strumming the ground until this very day which echo’s the valley.
-You can still cross this land in search of salvation however; the ritual dancers will see that you pay a terrible price while you attempt to make it through the gauntlet.
+Their feet are still strumming the ground until this very day, echoing the valley.
+You can still cross this land in search of salvation; however, the ritual dancers will see that you pay a terrible price while you attempt to make it through the gauntlet.

-A man was holding his dying son who is stricken cancer before the boarder where the lush green grass boarders the brown dirt of ancient land.
+A man was holding his dying son, who was stricken with cancer, before the border where the lush green grass borders the brown dirt of ancient land.
 He caresses his child.
 Kisses him on his dehydrated lips.
 Hugs him in case he never sees him again.
 He cries and whales in the pain that he wishes he could take away from his boy.

 He then lays his gaunt body before him.
-Just one foot away from the dirt that boarders the lush grass where he lays his boys head.
+Just one foot away from the dirt that borders the lush grass where he lays his boy's head.
 He then whispers something in his ear.

-‘Go son.
+'Go, son.
 Wake up and go to the Promised Land.
 You fight to get to the other side.
-When you arrive I promise you this, you’ll find me waiting with open arms.
-Until we meet again.”
+Remember to avoid getting consumed with the treats or wealth the land will offer you.
+Do not give in to temptation.
+Ignore it all and run, just run, son, run as fast as you can, and avoid it all.
+When you arrive on the other side of this field, I promise you this, you'll find me waiting with open arms.
+Until we meet again."

 The day passes into night.
-The night passed into day.
-The little boy still hasn’t moved.
-Like clock work the sun rises and sets.
-The trees shadows in the surrounding area would creep over his body, which offers some shade throughout the day.
+The night passed into the day.
+The little boy still hasn't moved.
+Like clockwork work, the sun rises and sets.
+The tree's shadows in the surrounding area would creep over his body, offering shade throughout the day.
 Finally, as the sun set on the 4th day, the boy opened his eyes.

-He is very weak but manages to get to his feet.
+He is frail but manages to get to his feet.
 He stands there only in his underwear as he takes deep breaths.
 The boy closes his eyes and staggers into the land.
 He begins to stumble and is unprepared for whatever may come his way.
-He continues to stagger but then his surrounds are magically transformed.
+He continues to stagger, but then his surroundings are magically transformed.
 There is now energy in his steps.

-What was once a slow deliberate stagger became a more solid walk.
-His back straightened his gait began to get long full strides.
-Marching forward, the scenery turned to lush green landscape.
-A swirl of wind and bright lights encompass his body as he crosses into the other side and just like that the area turns into a place that would only live in his imagination.
+What was once a slow, deliberate stagger became a more solid walk.
+His back straightened, and his gait began to get long, full strides.
+The large tumors on his body melted into his skin.
+As he marched forward, the scenery turned to lush green landscape.
+A swirl of wind and bright lights encompass his body as he crosses to the other side, and just like that, the area turns into a place that would only live in his imagination.

-His world is transformed what was once green, is now a rainbow of colors from candy that is littered through this fantasy world.
+His world is transformed.
+What was once green is now a rainbow of colors from candy littered through this fantasy world.
 The brown ground turned until a path of chocolate.
 The trees around him grew tall as he walked.
-The tree trunks grew thick and the branches punched outwards.
-Leaves began to form and candy began to bloom from the tips and hang like apples and oranges.
-The flat ground began to rise like a wave as hills began to form and shrubs started to grow and more candy began to form.
+The tree trunks grew thick, and the branches punched outwards.
+Leaves began to form, and candy bloomed from the tips and hung like apples and oranges.
+The flat ground began to rise like a wave as hills began to form, shrubs started to grow, and more candy began to form.
 His day was transforming into a candy land.

 He felt new and refreshed.
 The cancer that ravaged his body and prevented much movement was gone.
 He was now free to run along the green grass and candy-laced trees.
 He marveled at the gummy bears that flew above him.